 In the previous sections we have shown the implications of a particular way to realize the MISS model for neutrino mass generation to $R_{K^{(*)}}$ and $(g-2)_{\mu}$ in the mass regime of the new charged righted lepton pairs around electroweak scale.
 In this section we will analyze the regime of mass of the new charged righted lepton pairs well above the electroweak scale.
 When the mass of the new charged lepton is near TeV and above, contributions to the $R_{K^{(*)}}$ and $(g-2)_{\mu}$ from new particles becomes negligible and so it can not explain the discrepancies between present experimental data and SM predictions.
 Then the existence of $\phi_{LQ}$ and $\eta$ has lost its empirical basis and they need not exist at all.
 Also in what follows we will assume that $f_{1R}$ and $f_{2R}$ are just charged fermions which do not carry either lepton or baryon number contrary to that in the previous sections where they carry lepton number\footnote{this is aimed at leptogenesis (where some of lepton numbers get converted into baryons) so that we can have a clear sense of what is generated from what.....}.
 Then the new charged particles can have more exotic interactions if we introduce more $\mathcal{Z}_{2}$ odd scalars such that we can have Yukawa terms such as \be

-\ee where in Table(\ref{tab2}) we have shown the charges carried by the different scalars under the various symmetry groups.
-Note that these terms can be added to Eqs.(1) but they have not much interesting concequences in the regime where the exotic fermion masses are small, unlike the heavy mass regime of the exotic fermions as will be shown in the following paragraphs.
+\ee where in Table(\ref{tab2}) we have shown the charges carried by the different scalars under the various symmetry groups.\footnote{in general, these exotic scalars can exist independent of existance of their fermionic counter parts...} Note that these terms can be added to Eqs.(1) but they have not much interesting concequences in the regime where the exotic fermion masses are small, unlike the heavy mass regime of the exotic fermions as will be shown in the following paragraphs.